biox/clist/README.md

 When users send an email to a list, clist delivers that email to other subscribers of that list.
-Users can manage their subscriptions by sending commands to clist over email. clist can manage multiple lists, each with its own set of subscribers.
+Users can manage their subscriptions by sending commands to clist over email. clist can manage multiple lists, each with its own set of subscribers. clist is intended to be used by a single organization and will provide a sane set of defaults and a simple configuration.

 ## Dependencies